timothypratley/justice/README.md

 ### Rule arity

-Rules can have multiple arities, and `defrules` allows you to create these using `defn` syntax.
+Rules can have multiple arities, and `defq` allows you to create these using `defn` syntax.
 When calling multi-arity rules, the convenience function for applying the rule resolves to the rule arity first.
 Let's look at an example:

-    (defrule example
+    (defq example
       ([?x] ...)
       ([?x ?y] ...)